hpe-storage/scod/docs/partners/cohesity/index.md

 !!! note
     Protection groups and individual `Namespace` resources appear in the same list.
 Available `Namespaces` are denoted with the Kubernetes ship wheel icon.

-For this example, a WordPress `Namespace` backup will be restored to the source Kubernetes cluster but under a new `Namespace` with a `debug-` prefix (see below).
+For this example, a WordPress `Namespace` backup will be restored to the source Kubernetes cluster but under a new `Namespace` with a "debug-" prefix (see below).
 This application can run alongside and separately from the parent application.

 ![](img/Cohesity-Recovery-Namespace-locationandrename.png)